 Students who take notes in class:

-However, only those students who take notes and review and reorganize them promptly perform better on higher-order thinking tests!
+However, only those students who take notes and review and reorganize them promptly perform better on tests of higher-order thinking, which account for ~33% of marks on term tests and final exams.

 Need Help?

-If you have never learnt how to take notes and study, or need other assistance, U of T’s Learning Services provide many workshops and resources.
-A list of useful note-taking resources can be found at the web site for Essential Study Skills by Linda Wong (Houghton Mifflin)
+If you have never learnt how to take notes and study, or need other assistance, the Academic Success Centre provides many workshops and resources.